The Resident (TV series): Development

+In August 2016, it was announced that Showtime was developing a new original series, known as The City, pitched by executive producer Antoine Fuqua.
+The series was described at the time as "a dark medical drama [that] centers around an idealistic young doctor who begins his first day of residency under the supervision of a senior resident who appears tough and brilliant, but turns out to be a cunning and deadly psychopath."
 It was also announced that Amy Holden Jones would produce the series and co-write the pilot episode along with Hayley Schore and Roshan Sethi.
-The series, however, was never produced and on January 20, 2017, it was reported that Fox purchased the series from Showtime and ordered a pilot episode under the name The Resident.
+The series, however, was never produced.

+On January 20, 2017, it was reported that Fox purchased the series from Showtime and ordered a pilot episode under the name The Resident.
 On May 10, 2017, the series received a season order of 14 episodes.
 The series premiered on January 21, 2018.
 Phillip Noyce, an executive producer for the series, directed the first two episodes of the season after signing a multi-year deal with 20th Century Fox Television.
 The first season officially concluded on May 14, 2018.

-On May 7, 2018, Fox renewed the series for a 13-episode second season and pre-production began on June 8, 2018.
+In May 2018, Fox renewed the series for a 13-episode second season and pre-production began on June 8, 2018.
 The second season premiered on September 24, 2018.
 On October 10, 2018, it was reported that Fox had ordered an additional nine episodes for the second season, bringing the total episode count to 22.
 On March 13, 2019, however, series co-creator Amy Holden Jones stated on her Twitter and Instagram accounts that there were 23 episodes in season 2.

-On March 25, 2019, Fox renewed the series for a third season, which premiered on September 24, 2019.
+In March 2019, Fox renewed the series for a third season, which premiered on September 24, 2019.
 The season was originally planned to have 23 episodes, but COVID-related production shutdowns resulted in three episodes remaining unfilmed.
 As a result, episode 20 served as a makeshift third-season finale.

-On May 19, 2020, Fox renewed series for a fourth season, which premiered on January 12, 2021.
-On May 17, 2021, Fox renewed series for a fifth season, which premiered on September 21, 2021.
-On May 16, 2022, Fox renewed series for a sixth season which premiered on September 20, 2022.
+In May 2020, Fox renewed series for a fourth season, which premiered on January 12, 2021.
+In May 2021, Fox renewed series for a fifth season, which premiered on September 21, 2021.
+In May 2022, Fox renewed series for a sixth season which premiered on September 20, 2022.
+On April 6, 2023, Fox canceled the series after six seasons.